goatchurchprime/godot_multiplayer_networking_workbench/README.md

 Signalling is all done through the the public broker connected to [HiveMQ](http://www.mqtt-dashboard.com/) and you can sniff out all the signals if you run the command:

-> mosquitto_sub -h mqtt.dynamicdevices.co.uk -t "tomato/#" -v
+> mosquitto_sub -h mqtt.dynamicdevices.co.uk -t "lettuce/#" -v

-This dumps everything in the room `tomato` to the command line.
+This dumps everything in the room `lettuce` to the command line.
 You can choose other rooms, so that connection can be like jit.si.

 The use of a public MQTT broker to initiate the connections means we can set the connection to "As necessary", which means